706f6c6c7578/oc/README.md

 ## Security Considerations

-- Always use HTTPS URLs for the server when possible, especially when using clearnet.
 - Be cautious when uploading sensitive files and consider using encryption before upload.
 - The Tor network provides anonymity but may be slower than clearnet uploads.